 Also, we can pay attention to politicians interested in changing the system to give the people more say.
 There are many way a citizen can make their vote count by making an informed decision, however many people just choose not to show up and hand the election to their opponent’s party.

-Firstly, it is important to remember that our voting system was design in a time when it took months to travel from state to state, the votes from each state were recorded on a piece of sealed paper, which was then taken to Washington via horse and carriage to be counted.
+Firstly, it is important to remember that our voting system was designed in a time when it took months to travel from state to state, the votes from each state were recorded on a piece of sealed paper, which was then taken to Washington via horse and carriage to be counted.

-However, seeing as the constitution has never included anything about the popular vote, getting rid of the electoral college and replacing it with the popular vote would be changing the very core of our system of government.
+Since the constitution has never included anything about the popular vote, getting rid of the electoral college and replacing it with the popular vote would be changing the very core of our system of government.

 Yet, there is no denying, after the outcome of the 2016 election, that the voice of the electoral college does not always represent the will of the people.